Dual regimen works better than either medication alone in patients with advanced RCC.

 Using sorafenib in combination with interferon alfa-2b elicits a greater treatment response in patients with advanced renal cancer than either agent alone, according to two studies.
 Researchers caution, however, that any benefit of the dual regimen must be weighed against a potential increase in toxicities.

-In one study, Christopher W. Ryan, MD, of the Oregon Health and
+In one study, Christopher W. Ryan, MD, of the Oregon Health and Science University in Portland, and his colleagues evaluated the combination therapy as first-line treatment in patients with metastatic or unresectable renal cell carcinoma (RCC).

 “The confirmed response rate for the combination of sorafenib and interferon in advanced renal cell carcinoma is greater than expected with either interferon or sorafenib alone,” the authors concluded.